wulfovitch/wulfovitch.github.io/_posts/2010-01-21-Dropzone-SCP-Script-with-Gallery-Creation.markdown

 - Dropzone
 ---

 [Dropzone][dropzone] is a great tool for all your drag & drop needs on a OS X system.
-What is also cool about dropzone is, that you can extend it to your personal needs.
+Also cool about dropzone is, that you can extend it to your personal needs.
 I've always wanted a tiny little helper where I can drop my files onto.
 A gallery should automatically be created from these files and this gallery should be uploaded to my webspace afterwards.
 This kind of script would especially be useful if I wanted to show a friend some pictures rather quickly.
 I've never found a really good working solution for this on the web.
 At the end, I've created this dropzone script which does what I needed:

 <p style="text-align: center">
 <object type="application/x-shockwave-flash" width="480" height="385" data="http://www.youtube.com/v/O5Njv9x6Glo"><param name="movie" value="http://www.youtube.com/v/O5Njv9x6Glo" /></object>